 Plunking For Steelhead: Includes 2 Most Effective Plunking Rigs

-Plunking for steelhead simply refers to casting a large heavy weight that sits on the river bottom with a bait attached to it, however, there are some tips and tricks that guides and experienced anglers use that will make steelhead plunking more effective.
+Plunking for steelhead simply refers to casting a large heavy weight that sits on the bottom with a bait attached to it.
+There are some tips and tricks that guides and experienced anglers use that will make plunking even more effective.

-The heavy weight anchors the bait close to the bottom while you sit and then wait for the steelhead to swim by and eat your bait.
+When plunking, the heavy weight anchors the bait close to the bottom while you sit and then wait for the steelhead to swim by and eat your bait.
+Often the bait is rigged so that it is suspended one to 4 feet off the bottom.
 Well, at least that’s what most anglers do.

-Anglers will cast the bait out and put the rod into a rod holder and just wait but is this really all there is to plunking for steelhead?
-It may take minutes or hours for a hungry steelhead to swim by and grab your bait or nothing will bite at all.
+Anglers will cast the bait out, put the rod into a rod holder, and just wait.
+It may take minutes or hours for a hungry steelhead to swim by and grab your bait, or nothing will bite at all.

-Also, only certain baits will work with this method which I will discuss in this article.
+Only certain baits will work with this method, but some lures are very effective with this method, which I will discuss in this article.
+Plunking works in rivers or in the ocean.

 Plunking For Steelhead

-Plunking for steelhead is an effective technique for steelhead fishing; however, on many rivers, it is not a very common method, and you won’t see it done very often.
+This is an effective technique for steelhead fishing since the steelhead often stays close to the bottom, which is precisely where your plunking rig is.
+Although effective on many rivers, it is not a very common method, and is overshadowed by float fishing, lure casters, and fly anglers, so you won’t see plunking done very often.

 With plunking, you can get very deep and into spots the steelhead will hold.

 Plunking also allows you to position your bait along the bank where the steelhead travel during high and dirty water.
-Your bait can stay in this spot for long periods of time and will be found by passing steelhead.
+Your bait can stay in this spot for long periods of time and then be located by passing steelhead.

-Plunking is not so difficult to do.
-It does not require any special casting skills.
-It does not put many physical demands on an angler and does not require expensive gear.
+Plunking is not difficult to do and it does not require any special casting skills, it does not put many physical demands on an angler and does not require expensive gear.

 At times, other methods will work better.
 It’s always good to have other options since plunking may not always be the best method in some river situations or spots.